12 Ways to Make the Most Out of a Virtual Career Fair

 3. Prepare your resume

-This is a no-brainer, yet so important.
-Because you’re going to provide your resume to employers you meet with, you’re going to want it up-to-date and spotless for the optimal first impression.
+This is a no-brainer, yet it’s so important.
+Because you’re going to provide your resume to employers you meet with, you’re going to want it up to date and spotless for the optimal first impression.

-“Don’t wait until the last minute to review your resume,” says Amy Ites, Rasmussen College senior career service advisor.
+“Don’t wait until the last minute to review your resume,” says Amy Ites, Rasmussen University senior Career Services advisor.
 “Have it updated, proofed and reviewed by someone else ahead of time.”

 4. Practice your pitch